ashik968/scripts/README.md

 ## ✅ Solution

-To address this inefficiency, we've developed a lightweight command-line utility called **`aws-ec2-connector`**.
+To address this inefficiency, developed a lightweight command-line utility called **`aws-ec2-connector`**.
 This tool simplifies and accelerates the process of connecting to EC2 instances by leveraging your AWS SSO session.
 It automates instance discovery and session initiation, enabling faster, error-free access.

 ---